Cat5TV/plugin.video.category5/README.md

 # plugin.video.category5
-Category5.TV addon for Kodi - very raw code at this time.
+Category5.TV addon Offical Development for Kodi.

-Watch all the episodes from Category 5 at your pleasure on Kodi.
+Watch all the episodes from Category 5 at your pleasure.
+(Live show streaming coming soon)

 ## Install this script